Dental Practice Transition Checklist: Steps for a Smooth Office Handoff

 The transition process is likely to take some time.
 Experts agree that during an ADA practice transition, creating a sense of continuity and reliability is essential.

-Dental Practice Transition Checklist
+Dental Office Transition Checklist

 • Work with a practice transition expert to determine if it makes financial sense for you to buy or sell.